Ghost (Swedish band): Prequelle (2018–2020)

 On 13 April 2018, Ghost released a new single, titled "Rats", along with an accompanying music video.
 This marked the first release from the band, with their "new" frontman Cardinal Copia.
 Additionally, the band welcomed a new character, saxophonist Papa Nihil, extending Ghost into a septet.
 The album was titled Prequelle, and it was released on 1 June 2018.
-A second song, "Dance Macabre" was released ahead of the album on 17 May, and was later released as the album's second single.
+A second song, "Dance Macabre", was released ahead of the album on 17 May, and was later released as the album's second single.

 To promote the album, Ghost began the Rats! on the Road tour in the US which ran from 5 May until 1 June.
-The band was an opening act for Guns N' Roses in Oslo, Norway on 19 July 2018.

 Ghost began A Pale Tour Named Death in London, England, at Royal Albert Hall on 9 September 2018.
 A North American tour of the same name began later in the fall that year featuring two headlining arena shows in Los Angeles and New York City.
 An early 2019 European tour of the same name was announced on 10 September 2018.
 In March 2019, the band performed in Australia and Japan as part of Download Festival.
 Ghost was later announced as the opening act for Metallica's WorldWired Tour from May to August 2019.
 A second North American tour was announced on 1 April 2019, with Nothing More as support.
 A European tour at the end of 2019 with All Them Witches and Tribulation was announced on 8 July 2019.

 The band released their second music video for the song "Dance Macabre" on 17 October 2018.
 A third music video, "Faith", was released on 20 December 2018 following the band's first North American leg of their tour.

 Ghost announced their standalone single Kiss the Go-Goat / Mary on a Cross which was released on 13 September 2019 under the title Seven Inches of Satanic Panic.
 A video for "Kiss the Go-Goat" was released at midnight on September 12 as "Chapter 8" of their ongoing web series.

 In an interview on 25 September 2019, Ghost confirmed that other than one show in Mexico City on 3 March 2020, there would be zero touring next year.
 The year would be spent working on a new studio album which is expected to be released at the beginning of 2021.
-At the final show of the tour in support of Prequelle, the band introduced the new frontman for the next album cycle, Papa Emeritus IV to which Tobias Forge had stated would be the next frontman.
+At the final show of the tour in support of Prequelle, the band introduced the new frontman for the next album cycle, Papa Emeritus IV, which Tobias Forge had stated would be the next frontman.